ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 --docker-email=<your_username_gcp_console>
 ```

-We need to patch the default service account within the namespace to use the secret to pull images from GCR instead of Docker Hub
+Patch the default service account within the namespace to use the secret to pull images from GCR instead of Docker Hub

 ```
 $ kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "gcr-json-key"}]}'
 ```

-Finally, we'll annotate the `application-system` namespace to enable the deployment of Kubernetes Apps from GCP Marketplace
+Annotate the `application-system` namespace to enable the deployment of Kubernetes Apps from GCP Marketplace

 ```
 $ kubectl annotate namespace application-system marketplace.cloud.google.com/imagePullSecret=gcr-json-key